Structured IQC Synthesis of Robust $\mathcal{H}_2$ Controllers in the Frequency Domain: Introduction

 All these methods have downsides such as diminished applicability, increased conservatism or lack of optimality certificates, which is why in \cite{cavalcanti2020} a different approach is pursued.
 In this recent work, the authors use nonsmooth optimization techniques, see \cite{apkarian2006}, to solve the \gls{iqc} robust synthesis problem directly in the frequency domain, thus yielding the full flexibility of the \gls{iqc} framework along with local certificates of optimality and the ability to dictate the controller structure.
 The authors show that their method is directly compatible with existing nonsmooth optimization tools such as MATLAB's \texttt{SYSTUNE}.

 Among the commonly used performance specifications, \(\mathcal{H}_2\)-performance is of particular interest to practitioners due to its inherent association with the closed-loop system's ability to mitigate the influence of white Gaussian noise.
 An apparent shortcoming of the framework of \cite{cavalcanti2020} is therefore that it is not possible to formulate a robust \(\mathcal{H}_2\)-performance problem with the current capabilities of \texttt{SYSTUNE}.
 After recapitulating the nonsmooth \gls{iqc} optimization method in \cref{sec:iqc}, the main contributions of this work hence lie in \cref{sec:h2_mult}, where compatibility of the \gls{iqc} framework and a robust \(\mathcal{H}_2\)-performance test proposed by \cite{paganini1999} is shown, and in \cref{sec:implementation}, where an efficient implementation of said test is outlined.
-Finally, in \cref{sec:results}, we evaluate the method using two artificial examples and a real-world structured controller synthesis problem.
+Finally, in \cref{sec:results}, we evaluate the method using an artificial example that highlights the performance benefit of the local optimality certificate, and a demanding real-world structured controller synthesis problem.